Pests & Disease

 Botrytis.
 This fungal disease attacks rose leaves and canes, and may also prevent blooms from opening.
 Buds and flowers infected with botrytis will appear grayish-brown and shriveled.
 Surrounding areas may become covered with a fuzzy coating of fungal spores.
 Prune and destroy diseased plant parts.
 Apply micronized sulfur to prevent further damage, and provide plenty of air circulation.
 Also, be sure to keep the area under the plant clean to prevent reoccurrence.
 Roses under stress are highly susceptible to this fungal disease that can spread very quickly.

 Powdery Mildew.
 If the leaves of your rose plants look like they’ve been treated to an after-bath dousing of talcum powder, chances are they’ve fallen prey to powdery mildew.
 Severe infection will cause leaves to yellow or brown and can disfigured shoots and flowers.
 To reduce the chances of powdery mildew, be sure to keep the ground under rose bushes clean and try to increase air circulation.
 Water only in the morning hours to avoid moisture build up.
 To treat powdery mildew, try this home made remedy: 1 teaspoon baking soda, 1/2 teaspoon oil and one quart of warm water.
 Mix and then apply by spray bottle.
-Sulfur dusts will also control powdery mildew.
+Green Cure will also get rid of powdery mildew.

 Black Spot.
 A fungal disease that will cover your rose plants in…well, black spots!
 One of the most common plant diseases affecting roses, black spot can be difficult to control and may also increase the likelihood of winter injury.
 Spores lay dormant under rose plants throughout the winter and are spread to healthy leaves by splashing water.
 Infection most often occurs in areas of high humidity and rainfall.
 Like most fungal diseases, the key to getting rid of black spot is to keep the area under your roses as clean as possible.
 Remove and destroy any fallen debris or foliage and mulch often.
 Make sure your roses have proper air circulation and water from below, if at all possible.
 Apply organic fungicides, like sulfur on a weekly basis.